 So, in this post I’m going to work through some of the most desirable transferable skills as well as some of the common careers where you can make use of them.

 No matter the industry or job role, good communication is essential for a healthy and productive workplace.
 We are sociable creatures and when collaborating towards a common goal, being able to share our views and thoughts effectively is the most important thing.
+You can discover your personality traits and work behaviours via a psychometric test and this information can be included in your CV to show your communication abilities.

 Leadership is not about telling people what to do and getting it done.
 Leadership is about quick critical thinking and the ability to formulate a plan, then execute upon it.
 Every career will benefit from this and including it on your job application shows the employer that you can take the initiative and made decisions.